Alliantum/odoo_mail_attachments/readme/CONFIGURATION.md

 For example:
  - Your rule applies to Sale Order, then if you want to attach the Delivery Slip to a Sale Order, you simply have to enter: 'picking_ids'
  - But, if your rule applies to Invoices for example, you will need maybe something like: 'invoice_line_ids.sale_line_ids.order_id.picking_ids'.
-Notice here how the x2many fields are including here all the posible existing records.
+Notice here how the x2many fields are including here all the possible existing records.

 <div align="center" style="margin: 2rem;">
     <img src="../static/description/path.png" width="90%" style="border-radius: 5px;">